pokearound/angular2-olnw/README.md

-# Olnw
+# Angular2Olnw

+[Demo](https://anandchakru.github.io/angular2-olnw/)'s Opening a router-link in new window.
+Uses Custom directives and native js window.

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.4.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding